 In order to transfer a photo to webpage, I have to briefly introduce the technology of websocket first.
 WebSocket is a protocol providing full-duplex communication channels over a single TCP connection.
 It is designed to be implemented in web browsers and web servers, so it can be used by any client and any platform like PCs, laptops, pads and smart phones.
 The standard HTTP protocol which is C/S based architecture, a client send a request to a server, the server send the information requested back to the client and close connection immediately.
-Unlike the standard HTTP protocol, the websocket protocol only use HTTP protocol for handshake stage, and keep the connection open afterward.
+Unlike the standard HTTP protocol, the websocket protocol only use HTTP protocol for the handshake stage and keep the connection open afterward.
 It allows bi-directional conversation between a browser and the server.
 Detail websocket description can be found from wiki.

 In this demo, we create a websocket server on the ESP8266 arduino borad.
 It connects to a user defined WIFI router by DHCP, then you can connect to this server via your web browser.